koondax/koondax.github.io/Research/CV.markdown

 <tr>
 <td colspan="4">
 <i> Project: <a href="https://project.inria.fr/gatipor/">ERC Consolidator Gatipor</a></i>:
 We derived robust and locally space-time efficient a-posteriori error bounds for fully degenerate Richards equation, and demonstrated the efficiency of the estimators numerically.
+The FreeFem+ codes can be found in this <a href="https://github.com/koondax/Aposteriori"> github repository </a>.
 </td>
 </tr>